Henderson, No. 5 Ohio State hold off No. 20 Penn State 33-24 - WHIZ News

+Three days before the first College Football Playoff rankings, the Buckeyes like where they stand.

+“We weren’t trying to get style points against Penn State,” Ohio State coach Ryan Day said.
+“That’s not how it works.”

-Coming off an ugly nine-overtime loss at home to Illinois, Penn State looked a lot like the team that had climbed into the top five before losing to Iowa in a game where quarterback Sean Clifford got hurt.
+Coming off an ugly nine-overtime loss at home to Illinois, Penn State looked more like the team that had climbed into the top five before losing to Iowa in a game where quarterback Sean Clifford was injured.

+“I thought we were more physical, broke some tackles, made some people miss things like that,” Penn State coach James Franklin said.
+“We’ve got to continue to build on it.”

-The senior looked sharp and healthy, going 35 for 52 for 361 yards and a touchdown after a tentative performance last week.
+Clifford looked healthy and sharp, going 35 for 52 for 361 yards and a touchdown after a tentative performance last week.
 Still, the Nittany Lions lost their third straight to fall out of contention in the Big Ten East.

+“I feel like I could have done so much more to change the outcome,” said Clifford, an Ohio native.

-Meanwhile, Ohio State, which had hardly been tested since losing to Oregon in Week 2, looked a like the team that struggled to get off the field on third down and finish drives against the Ducks.
+Meanwhile, Ohio State, which had hardly been tested since losing to Oregon in Week 2, played a lot like it did against the Ducks: struggling to finish drives and get off the field on third down.

+The Buckeyes are tied for first in the East with unbeaten Michigan State, which defeated No. 6 Michigan in a thriller earlier Saturday.
+Ohio State finishes the season with consecutive games against the Spartans and Wolverines.

+“College football right now, it’s about surviving and moving on,” Day said.

-The highest-scoring team in the country was held out of the end zone for the first 26 minutes before two explosive plays in the span of about a minute and a half gave Ohio State the lead.
+The highest-scoring team in the country was held out of the end zone for the first 26 minutes before two explosive plays in the span of about 1:24 gave Ohio State the lead.

 C.J.
-Stroud floated a deep ball that Chris Olave ran down for a 38-yard touchdown to give the Buckeyes their first lead, 10-7 with 3:48 left in the first half.
+Stroud floated a pass Chris Olave ran down for a 38-yard touchdown to make it 10-7 with 3:48 left in the first half.

 Stroud finished with 305 yards passing.